zarfld/LinuxCnc_PokeysLibComp/docs/wiki/FAQ_Troubleshooting.md

 2. Check the wiring and connections to the PoKeys device to ensure they are secure.
 3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
 4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 11: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 12: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 13: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 14: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 15: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 16: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 17: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 18: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 19: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.

+### Issue 20: The PoKeys device is not providing accurate readings.

+**Solution**:
+1. Verify the pin configuration in the HAL file to ensure the correct pins are assigned for analog inputs/outputs.
+2. Check the wiring and connections to the PoKeys device to ensure they are secure.
+3. Use the `halcmd` command to monitor the state of the analog inputs/outputs and verify their functionality.
+4. Refer to the [User Documentation](User_Documentation.md) section for detailed guides on configuring analog inputs/outputs.